 A woman watches Universal carriers of the 9th Battalion, King’s Regiment

 moving through a Sussex village, 3 July 1941.

-As I was leaving the transport lines, headed for my barrack room, I was stopped by the transport officer.
-He asked me if I would like to take on a job as an officer’s batman, driver.
-Major Bernard Ewart Hammond-Davies had just returned from India where the first battalion, The Buffs were on a tour of duty.
+As I was leaving the transport lines, headed for my barrack-room, I was stopped by the transport officer.
+He asked me if I would like to take on a job as an officer’s batman driver.
+Major Bernard Ewart Hammond-Davies had just returned from India, where the first battalion, The Buffs, was on a tour of duty.
 The Major had been appointed 2nd-in-command of the 2nd battalion and required a batman-driver.
 I jumped at the opportunity and agreed to take the job on trial for one week.
-(Major Hammond-Davies survived Dunkirk and became a Captain in the S.A.S., he later became a Lieutenant-Colonel. )
+(Major Hammond-Davies survived Dunkirk and became a Captain in the S.A.S.; he later became a Lieutenant-Colonel. )

-One Sunday evening, the 18th of June 1939 to be exact, I was roaming the town with my pal, Ronnie Hadlam, the C.O.s batman.
+One Sunday evening, the 18th of June 1939, to be exact, I was roaming the town with my pal, Ronnie Hadlam, the C.O.s batman.
 We spied two young girls, followed them, and eventually got acquainted.
 We made a date to meet them the following Tuesday evening at Pembroke Castle.
-This was the first time I had ever dated a girl and felt nervous about it.
-Tuesday came and we met as arranged, I teamed up with Kathleen, and Ronnie with Ivy Smith.
+This was the first time I had ever dated a girl, and I felt nervous about it.
+Tuesday came, and we met as arranged; I teamed up with Kathleen and Ronnie with Ivy Smith.
 This became a lasting relationship between Kathleen and myself, and we were married nine months later.
-As I pen this autobiography (in 1991) we have just passed our 51st wedding anniversary.
+As I pen this autobiography (in 1991), we have just passed our 51st wedding anniversary.